misto/website/gitpod/docs/self-hosted/latest/reference-architecture/_chunks/cluster.md

       - sed -i '/^set -o errexit/a\\nsource /etc/profile.d/bootstrap.sh' /etc/eks/bootstrap.sh
 ```

-To ensure there are enough IPs and networking policy enforcement is in place, Gitpod suggests using Calico for networking.
+To ensure there are enough IPs and networking policy enforcement is in place, this reference architecture uses Calico for networking.
 To enable Calico in an EKS installation it must be done after the control plane has been provisioned and before the nodegroups have been created.

-First: Run eksctl with the `--without-nodegroup` flag to provision just the control plane defined in the `gitpod-cluster.yaml`:
+First: Run `eksctl` with the `--without-nodegroup` flag to provision just the control plane defined in the `gitpod-cluster.yaml`:

 ```
 eksctl create cluster --without-nodegroup --config-file gitpod-cluster.yaml